datalogism/AdjustedNearestNeighborAlgo/Code/ReadMe.md

 ## TO DO
 - [x] trying to implement from scratch dataset construction task (load_simple_dataset.py)
 - [x] discovering the Remi Viola code and workflow
+- [x] testing it on simple case : Testingworkflow
 - [x] merging their and customized it (models_perso.py/testing_workflow.py)
 - [x] describing dataset : Describe_dataset notebook
+- [x] test on toy dataset
-- [x] testing it on simple case : Testingworkflow
+- [x] test on all dataset with OS
-- [] PCA viz with colored distanced nodes
-- [] synthetic data add for os
-- [] models
-- []
+- [ ] test on all dataset with metric learning

 ## Workcomments
-- how they played with categorial data ?
+- how they played with categorial data ? how to play with binarised data ?
 -

 ## Fist install requirements